-Ride down a decorated hill at Powderhorn Park in your own wacky sled, which you can make at home or at free workshops at Powderhorn Park Community Center.
+Watch sledders or ride down a decorated hill at Powderhorn Park in your own wacky sled, which you can make at home or at free workshops at Powderhorn Park Community Center.
 There's also live music and hot chocolate.

 A spring kickoff for outdoor enthusiasts, with presentations on outdoor adventures and destinations and a gear sale and auction of used canoes and kayaks.

-On Wednesday, there's a 5K fun fun, followed by music and a movie.
-On Thursday, there's a half-marathon in the morning, and music and family activities starting at 5 p.m., followed by fireworks.
+There's a half-marathon, relay and 5K in the morning, and music and family activities from 6 to 10 p.m., followed by fireworks.

-Festivities are along the riverfront downtown.
+Festivities are along the riverfront across from downtown.

 Decorated bikes, cars and one Couchmobile will circle Lake Harriet at 6 p.m.
 Everyone is welcome to bring a decorated conveyance and join the parade; meet at 5 p.m. at the Rose Garden.